Keszi94/rock-paper-scissors-lizard-spock/README.md

 ![WAVE alert 1](assets/images/readme-images/wave-alert-first.png)
 ![WAVE alert 2](assets/images/readme-images/wave-alert-second.png)

 I have fixed the issue by including a Header, a body and a footer element in my HTML code.
+After including those in my code the test returned no further alerts.
 ![WAVE test final](assets/images/readme-images/wave-complete.png)

 ### Manual Testing

+To ensure a smooth and reliable user experience I have tested the RPSLS website on various devices and browsers.
+My testing covered various possible scenarios to ensure compability and good performance across different platforms.

+Below are the details of my testing process:

+#### Devices tested

+1. Samsung Galaxy S21 FE
+  * The game runs without any complications with responsive touch control and no visual or performance issues.

+2. OnePlus One
+  * Same as on the other device, the game performs well, the gameplay is responsive.

+#### Browsers tested on Desktop

+1. Google Chrome
+  * The game loads quickly with all interactions functioning as expected.
+No issues found at final testing.

+2. Opera
+  * The game operates seamlessly, the performance is consistent and the features are fully functional.
+No issues detected.

+3. Mozilla Firefox
+  * The game loads without any issues, the gameplay is responsive, no bugs present.
+There is a slight difference in how the message displays on the page - the message 'touches' the top of the player boxes unlike in the other browsers where there is space around the message display.

 ### Lighthouse Testing